Private Wolf Watching and Winter Wildlife

 5:30am -7:00 am

 Our pick up times vary from location to location to allow best wildlife watching in the park while ensuring safety on the road.
-There is fluctuation from month to month as these decisions are made on how much light is available.
+There is fluctuation from month to month on our pick up time based on time of year, weather forecast, and most recent wildlife sightings.

 We pick up at 6:00 am in Bozeman, 6:30am in Livingston, 7:15am in Gardiner and 7:30 in Mammoth.